AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       call bl_deallocate(b)

-The downside of this is we have to use :fortran:`pointer` instead of :foratran:`allocatable`.
+The downside of this is we have to use :fortran:`pointer` instead of :fortran:`allocatable`.
 This means we must explicitly free the memory via :fortran:`bl_deallocate` and we need to declare the pointers as :fortran:`contiguous` for performance reason.